jomisica/lxd-kube/README.md

 ### Destroy LXD containers and Kubernetes clusters

-To destroy the projects that are defined in the 'default.csv' configuration file, we run the following command:
+To destroy the projects that are defined in the configuration file, we run the following command:

 ```shell
 $ bash lxd-kube destroy --config project-config-file.yaml